ranocha/BSeries.jl/docs/src/index.md

   (abstract) `RootedTree`s to coefficients.
 - The B-series of time integration methods such as Runge-Kutta methods can be constructed by the function [`bseries`](@ref).
+- Vector space operations (addition/subtraction and multiplication by scalars) are available.
 - The algebraic structures of the composition law and the substitution law are implemented via [`compose`](@ref) and [`substitute`](@ref).
 - Backward error analysis can be performed via